towardsthecloud/.github/profile/README.md

 ---

-## Our Solution: Proper AWS Foundation So Your Team Can Ship Features
+## We Provide You With an AWS Foundation So You Deploy Faster with Confidence

 We solve this by implementing the security guardrails and Infrastructure as Code best practices your team needs from day one, **giving you back control and visibility** while eliminating the complexity that's slowing you down.